php-fig/fig-standards/proposed/http-message.md

      * Retrieve the file size.
      *
      * Implementations SHOULD return the value stored in the "size" key of
-     * the file in the $_FILES array, OR the value returned by filesize().
+     * the file in the $_FILES array if available, as PHP calculates this based
+     * on the actual size transmitted.
      *
-     * @return int|null The file size in bytes or null if none was provided.
+     * @return int|null The file size in bytes or null if unknown.
      */
     public function getSize();